johannesvahakangas/ecommerce-project/README.md

 ____________

-All requirements except for the number 12.
+All requirements including the optional except for the number 12.
 Pay, has been implemented.
-A bit of extra styling has been made because I followed a tutorial.
+A bit of extra styling has been made because I followed a tutorial and like to make sites look nice.
 For code formatting Prettier has been used.